bitbrain/jekyll-dash/README.md

 <img src="screenshot.png" alt="screenshot" style="zoom:50%;" />

-You can visit kunihiro.me for more information.
+You can visit https://kunihiro.me/ for more information.

 **No plugins means no third-party plugins here.
 There is still one or two plugins maybe, but they are allowed to use.
 (In fact I don't know whether those plugins are used or not, but anyway :)**